 1. Warm up in the wilderness

-The crisp alpine air, a cosy wood fire, a bubbles in the hand and perhaps a curious wallaby as dusk falls.
-This is what makes a stay at Cradle Mountain Hotel just right for two.
-Let our mountain country become your love terrain!
+The crisp alpine air, a cosy wood fire, a great local wine and perhaps a curious wallaby as dusk falls – this is what makes a stay at Cradle Mountain Hotel just right for two.
 Grab your lover’s hand and discover new rainforest trails or even leap off a canyon precipice.
 Love might be a wild adventure or simply cosying up by the fire and switching off the outside world.

 2. Have a cosy vineyard sleepover

 With its historic apple-packing shed cellar door, the farm where you’ll find Wines for Joanie conjures an atmospheric vineyard of old-world glamour and romance.
 The private cottage perched on the hillside is steeped in history, has a wood fire and plenty of wine.
-Ask for a gourmet dinner to be prepared for you by Chef Daniel Alps.
-Your hosts Andrew and Prue O’Shanesy have a romantic story of their own to tell.
-Throwing caution to the wind they moved to Tassie with their two children, their ute, two cattle dogs, horse and cat in tow, to live out their winemaking dream on this little vineyard in the Tamar Valley.
+Ask Chef Daniel Alps to prepare a gourmet dinner for you.

 3. Find a cottage by the sea

 Nestled between gumtrees and the ocean in an unspoilt bay, Piermont Retreat has secluded seaside accommodation (with two private beaches, thank you very much).
-With its ocean views, exposed-stone log fires, high-pitched roofs and spa bath, all the boxes are ticked.
-There’s even pinot made from grapes that are just minutes away.
-There’s no need to leave – there’s a restaurant onsite serving the region’s best winter fare from nearby organic farmers and winemakers.
+With ocean views, exposed-stone log fires, high-pitched roofs and a spa bath, all the boxes are ticked.
+There’s even pinot made from grapes that are grown just minutes away and a restaurant serving the region’s best winter fare from nearby organic farmers and winemakers.
 Ask at the providore and they’ll pack a picnic to take with you while you explore the surrounding east coast.

 4. Seek out a secluded villa in the dunes

-Perched atop the dunes above Barnbougle Beach, with uninterrupted views to the sea, Barnbougle’s new Ocean Villas bring coastal luxury to a whole new level.
-There are two golf courses, a restaurant, a day spa and wineries nearby.
-Fly down for the weekend and venture out to tee off on the course, take a picnic to the beach or jump in the car and head out for a wine tasting.
-Book a couple’s treatment and take in sweeping views of the coastline and golf course.
+Perched atop the dunes above Barnbougle Beach, with uninterrupted views to the sea, Barnbougle’s new Ocean Villas take coastal luxury to a whole new level.
+There are two award winning golf courses, a restaurant, a day spa and wineries nearby.
+Fly down for the weekend and venture out to tee off on the golf course, take a picnic to the beach or jump in the car and head out for a wine tasting.

 5. Escape to a private island